BUY NOW

 Dry Film

-• Mitigates contact with liquid contaminants without leaving behind wet residue
+• Gets rid of liquid contaminants and doesn’t leave behind wet residue

-• Fast drying properties that deter dust, dirt and debris
+• Fast drying properties help ward off dust, dirt and debris

-• Formulated to accommodate deep draw molds, most rubber, thermoplastics, ABS, polycarbonate, nylon and vinyl
+• Formulated to be used on deep draw molds, most rubber, thermoplastic, ABS, polycarbonate, nylon and vinyl

 Specialty Formulations

-• Boron nitrides make ups that can take greater temperatures for investment casting, metal die casting and composite molding
+• Boron nitrides withstand extreme temperatures during investment casting, metal die casting and composite molding

-• PTFE-based agents made for medical devices and electronics where exterior adhesion is critical
+• PTFE-based agents made especially for medical devices and electronics, where exterior adhesion is critical

 Less is More